thesairajyv/Smart-Network-packet-analyser/README.md

 5. **View the report:**
    - Open the generated `*_analysis.txt` file to see stream-by-stream analysis and AI insights.

+## Troubleshooting

+- If you see errors about missing tshark or tcpdump, make sure you have installed the system dependencies as described above.
+- If you see ImportError for nest_asyncio, make sure you ran `pip install -r requirements.txt`.
+- For Gemini/LLM features, ensure you have set your `GEMINI_API_KEY` environment variable.

 ## Notes
 - If you hit Gemini API rate limits, the tool will automatically wait and resume.